-Milestone Criteria Current State Future State Summary of Actions Needed Additional policies to ensure Kentucky currently offers entucky currently offers Kentucky Medicaid will coordination of care for co- targeted case management for implement care coordination care coordination within the occurring physical and mental individuals with a SUD and services for all individuals SUD residential treatment health conditions for individuals with SUD and within residential treatment to definition outlining the duties a chronic/complex physical ensure services are of care coordination. health issue.
-This level of coordinated for co-occurring Amend State Regulations to case management is conditions as well as link the include care coordination individuals with a moderate to recipient to appropriate duties to the SUD residential severe SUD. community services by treatment definition. facilitating medical and behavioral health follow-ups DMS Senior Behavioral and linking to appropriate Health Policy Advisor will level of substance use oversee completion of treatment within the tasks. continuum in order to provide • Completed July 1, 2019. ongoing support for Completed sury 1, 2019. recipients.
+Milestone Criteria Current State Future State Summary of Actions Needed Additional policies to ensure Kentucky currently offers Kentucky Medicaid will Amend State Plan to include coordination of care for co- targeted case management for implement care coordination care coordination within the occurring physical and mental individuals with a SUD and services for all individuals SUD residential treatment health conditions for individuals with SUD and within residential treatment to definition outlining the duties a chronic/complex physical ensure services are of care coordination. health issue.
+This level of coordinated for co-occurring Amend State Regulations to case management is conditions as well as link the include care coordination individuals with a moderate to recipient to appropriate duties to the SUD residential severe SUD. community services by treatment definition. facilitating medical and behavioral health follow-ups DMS Senior Behavioral and linking to appropriate Health Policy Advisor will level of substance use oversee completion of treatment within the tasks. continuum in order to provide Completed by September ongoing support for 12, 2019. recipients. , disorder, criminal justice, children and youth with social-emotional disturbance, children in state custody who may have juvenile justice involvement.

 DMS is in the early stages of a learning opportunity with other states related to integration of primary and behavioral health care.
 This learning lab will assist Kentucky with development of a strategic plan to implement policy for integration of physical and behavioral health.
-Kentucky's vision is to improve outcomes and reduce cost for; adults with serious mental illness and/or substance use disorder, criminal justice, children and youth with social-emotional disturbance, children in state custody who may have juvenile justice involvement.
+Kentucky's vision is to improve outcomes and reduce cost for; adults with serious mental illness and/or substance use